Toastmasters offices held and terms of service (international and regional level):

 - 2011-2012 District 37 Lt.
 Governor Education and Training

 - 2012-2013 Distinguished District Award

 Relevant work experience and how it relates to Toastmasters and your role as a Board member:

 My company, 1000 Cranes, LLC, helps nonprofit Board members with governance procedures (creation of Bylaws & Strategic Plans & Budgeting.)
 Toastmasters, as a 501(c)3 organization, will directly benefit from my background and experience.
-Prior to starting 1000 Cranes, I worked for 18 years in the biotech and computing sectors and served on nonprofit boards in my local community (i.e. the National Association of Asian American Professionals, the International Society for Performance Improvement and my Home Owners Association.)
+Prior to starting 1000 Cranes, I worked for 18 years in the biotech and computing sectors and served on nonprofit boards in my local community (i.e. the National Association of Asian American Professionals, the International Society for Performance Improvement and the Madison Place Homeowners Association.)